thermz/Simplernate/README.md

 It will provide 2 kind of syntax:

-1 - A very simple DSL with import static that could to be useful in very simple query.
++ 1 - A very simple DSL with import static that could to be useful in very simple query. (in development)
-2 - A more complete DSL with builder for some more advanced feature (limit, offset, groupby, many to many relatioships, etc.)
++ 2 - A more complete DSL with builder for some more advanced feature (limit, offset, groupby, many to many relatioships, etc.) (not yet implemented)

-1 is in development
-2 is not yet implemented

 Small samples for 1: